geneseframework/mapper/README.md

 [Top](#table-of-contents)
 ### Tuples

-`@genese/mapper` checks if the number of elements of `data` is the same than the expected tuple, and if the type of each element is correct.
+`@genese/mapper` checks if the number of elements of `data` is the same as in the expected tuple, and if the type of each element is correct.
 If the number of elements is wrong, it returns `undefined`.
 If the number of elements is correct, `@genese/mapper` returns a tuple where each element is mapped as usual.

 ```ts
 create(['string', 'string'], ['blue', 'white']);                 // ['blue', 'white']